 At Johns Hopkins University, we have developed a longstanding reputation for excellence in medical innovation and engineering.
 With the assistance of esteemed faculty and clinicians, CBID students have completed several successful medical device development projects, including:

 For their efforts, CBID students have been awarded more than $5.8 million in prize/grant money and entered into several licensing agreements to bring their medical technologies to market.
 By graduation, CBID students will have experienced firsthand each of the unique steps involved in the needs identification, planning, production, and post-production process.
 And, throughout the medical device development cycle, students have the unique opportunity to build relationships with top investors, clinicians, entrepreneurs, and other medtech industry professionals.
 This provides our students with the connections and practical experience necessary for real-world success.

-The application deadline for our bioengineering master’s degree program is January 5; prospective students must submit their applications online.
+The application deadline for our bioengineering master’s degree program is December 31.
+Prospective students must submit their applications online.
 Experience and/or education in engineering or medical studies is encouraged, but not required.

 Please fill out the form below if you have additional questions.